LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/4. Data, ML and AI in Google Cloud/Module_09.md

 ## Learning Outcomes

-* Discuss big data managed services in the cloud
+* Discuss big data managed services in the cloud.
-* Describe using Cloud Dataproc to run Spark, Hive, Pig and MapReduce as a managed service in the cloud
+* Describe using Cloud Dataproc to run Spark, Hive, Pig and MapReduce as a managed service in the cloud.
-* Explain building ETL pipelines as a managed service using Cloud Dataflow
+* Explain building ETL pipelines as a managed service using Cloud Dataflow.
-* Discuss BigQuery as a managed data warehouse and analytics engine
+* Discuss BigQuery as a managed data warehouse and analytics engine.

 Link to this section can be found [here](https://youtu.be/SSwTj_sQvqo).